raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step10.md

 ## Robotics is changing our lives

 Robots have firmly shifted from science fiction to become science fact, even a few years ago all the content you have covered in this course would have been exclusively discussed in research laboratories.
 This shift also requires you to change the way we discuss the impact robotics will have, moving from the theoretical to the concrete.
-Which is exactly what you will do in this step.
+This is exactly what you will do in this step.

 ### Automation

 Modern factories have already been transformed by robots, and our society has been equally transformed by their improved efficiency and production rates.
 The lifestyle you lead now has been shaped by robotics; the food you eat, the car you drive and even the books you read were all manufactured using robots.

 ![An image of a robot painting a work of art <Can borrow from the robot collection we have already?>]()